msteveb/tmake/README.md

 	and thus are the same for all rules.

 	Note that if a name is specified with -var multiple times (possibly in multiple rules), the values accumulate (with a space separator).
-Condsider the rule created by:
+Consider the rule created by:

 	  Objects auth.app.c